ranchor/system-design/problems/distributed_job_scheduler.md

    - **Low Priority Queue**
 2. **Queue Management:** The queues are managed using FIFO (First-In-First-Out) order within each priority level.
 3. **Execution Order:** The Execution Service always selects tasks from the highest priority queue first.
 If the high priority queue is empty, it moves to the medium priority queue, and then to the low priority queue.
+4. **Weighted Round Robin:** To balance between different priorities, a weighted round-robin approach can be used.
+Each priority level is assigned a weight (e.g., High: 5, Medium: 3, Low: 1).
+The Execution Service selects tasks in proportion to these weights, ensuring that higher priority tasks get more execution slots, but lower priority tasks are not completely starved.
-4. **Handling Priority Inversion:** The system ensures that low-priority tasks do not block high-priority tasks by implementing timeout mechanisms or aging policies, ensuring higher priority tasks get executed first.
+5. **Handling Priority Inversion:** The system ensures that low-priority tasks do not block high-priority tasks by implementing timeout mechanisms or aging policies, ensuring higher priority tasks get executed first.

 #### Priority Inversion Example
 1. **Scenario:** A low-priority task (Task A) is running, and a high-priority task (Task B) arrives.
 2. **Inversion Handling:** The system preempts Task A, pausing its execution, and starts executing Task B immediately.
 3. **Timeout Mechanisms:** If Task B is delayed or takes longer than expected, Task A is resumed after a timeout period, ensuring it is not starved indefinitely.
 4. **Aging Policies:** Low-priority tasks that wait too long in the queue can be promoted in priority to ensure they eventually get executed.

+#### Weighted Round Robin Example
+1. **Scenario:** The system uses weights to determine the order of task execution from different priority queues.
+2. **Weights Assignment:** Assign weights (e.g., High: 5, Medium: 3, Low: 1).
+3. **Selection Process:** The Execution Service cycles through the queues based on their weights.
+For example, it might pick 5 tasks from the High Priority Queue, 3 from the Medium Priority Queue, and 1 from the Low Priority Queue in each round.
+4. **Balancing Load:** This method ensures that while higher priority tasks are favored, lower priority tasks still get execution opportunities, preventing starvation.

 ### Job Execution Service
 The Job Execution Service handles the actual execution of tasks, ensuring isolation and reliability.